 When are the next Open Days?

 Our Mathematics Open Days coincide with the Maths Faculty Open Days, the idea being that students will visit the college in the morning and then attend the Faculty open day in the afternoon.
-You should book with the College and with the Faculty of Mathematics to attend the Faculty Open Day.
-Booking with the Faculty should be made here.
+You should book a joint college/faculty ticket for these dates through the Faculty here.

 What happens at an Open Day?